inpyjamas/scripts/README.md

 # @inpyjamas/scripts

+_⚠️ This is totally Work In Progress.
+Please ignore ⚠️_

 An opinionated toolkit for setting up projects.
 Inspired (and plugged a lot) from react-scripts and [kcd-scripts][kcd-scripts]

 ## Todos